 “Two ways?”

-Right as Diode’s face lit up with curiosity, cheese-like, salad-like, salmon-like and beef-like were brought out, and offering them all to ‘Die’ while starting her second glass of wine-like, Terra began to speak.
+Just as Diode’s face lit up with curiosity, cheese-like, salad-like, salmon-like and beef-like were brought out.
+Offering them all to ‘Die’ while starting her second glass of wine-like, Terra began to reply.

 “Could you please stop that?
 Putting yourself down?”

-“‘Women are the irrational gender’, is what they say.”
-Diode said with a sullen expression.
+“‘Women are the irrational gender’, is what they'd say,” Diode responded sullenly.
 “Women are mentally weak, so if they were at the helm and descended into FBB’s sea of clouds, they’d immediately panic and crash.
-What do you say to that, Terra-san?”
+What do you have to say to that, Terra-san?”

 “What?
 Panic?!”
 Terra’s jaw dropped incredulously.
 “Gender’s got nothing to do with it, really.
-Truthfully, you piloted splendidly today, Die-san.”
+I'm being honest when I say your piloting was splendid today, Die-san.”

 “Right?
 I thought so too.
-However, the Gendo believe that women are hopeless.
-So that's the reason why, 19 years ago, a woman who received the same kind of treatment we do now decided she hated it there so much that she had to flee at any cost and fell in with an independent Tsunami Search ship crew.”
+The Gendō believe that women are hopeless, though.
+So that's why 19 years ago, a woman who received the same treatment we do now decided she hated it there so much she needed to escape at any cost.
+She snuck off with the crew of an independent Tsunami Search ship.”

-“Ah, no, the woman who fled was my mother.
+“Ah, no, the woman who escaped was my mother.
 She was already pregnant by then, so I was born on the ship.”

 “Ahh, so that’s how it is!
 The mother who raised you was called Rock-san, right, Die-san?”